 In the framework of this Tender, each bidder may submit one bid in order to be included in the framework supplier list.

-The period of the contract with the winning suppliers will be up to 24 months, and the Administrator of the Tender will have the option of extending the contract for a period of up to 36 additional months from the date of commencement of the contract (a total of 60 months), pursuant to what is stated in the tender documents.
-It should be clarified that the binding version for the tender period as stated above is the version stated in Chapter 3 of the tender documents.
+The period of the contract with the winning suppliers will be 24 months, and the Administrator of the Tender will have the option of extending the contract for a period of up to 36 additional months from the date of commencement of the contract (a total of 60 months), pursuant to what is stated in the Tender documents.
+It should be clarified that the binding version for the tender period as stated above is the version stated in Chapter 3 of the Tender documents.

-The tender documents are divided into chapters, as detailed below:
+The Tender Documents are divided into chapters, as detailed below:

-Chapter 1 – The tender process, terms and conditions of participation and terms and conditions to determine the supplier list.
+Chapter 1 – The Tender procedure, conditions of participation, and conditions for determining the list of suppliers.

-Chapter 2 – The bid which is to be submitted by a bidder competing in the Tender.
+Chapter 2 – The bid, be submitted by a bidder competing in the Tender.

-Chapter 3 – The manner of execution and realization of the contractual connection.
+Chapter 3 – The manner of execution and exercising the contractual agreement.

-Chapter 4 – The contract
+Chapter 4 – The contract agreement

 Contents